History of Dawn Staley in Timeline

 1996: Atlanta Summer Olympics Gold Medal

-In 1996, Dawn Staley led Team USA to an undefeated record of 60–0 and won the gold medal at the Atlanta Summer Olympics.
+In 1996, Dawn Staley led the USA team to an undefeated record of 8-0 and a gold medal at the Atlanta Summer Olympics.

-In 1996, Dawn Staley won a gold medal at the Olympic Games as a member of the United States women's national basketball team.
+In 1996, Dawn Staley won her first Olympic gold medal as a player for the United States women's national basketball team.

 In 1996, Lisa Leslie led the USA team in scoring at the Olympics.